cr88192/bgbtech_btsr1arch/README.md

 * Currently lacks a general barrel shifter (to save cost, may add later).
 * Does currently plan to support multiply in hardware.

+General design summary of BJX2:
+* Instruction set with variable length 16/32/48 bit instructions.
+* Little endian, supports misaligned.
+* Uses 32x 64-bit GPRs.
+* Larger feature-set vs BtSR1, but is otherwise a similar design.
+* Goal is to be easier to implement in hardware than my older (SH based) BJX1 designs.

 bgbcc22: C compiler, partly reused from my BJX1 project, but modified to add support for BSR1.
 * TODO: Make it more obvious how to use said compiler.
+* Also does BJX2 target.

 vmbase: Holds an emulator for the processor.

+jx2vm: Emulator for the BJX2 ISA.

 vlcore: Verilog implementation of the processor.

+jx2vlcore: Verilog attempts at a BJX2 processor.